NYC helicopter crash victims identified as firefighter, journalist, tourists

 Brian McDaniel, 26, was with the Dallas Fire-Rescue Department for nearly two years as an officer, the station said in a statement.

-McDaniel, who was on vacation in New York, died in the helicopter crash.
+McDaniel, who was on vacation in New York, died in the crash.

 He also worked as a videographer on the side, the Dallas Morning News reported.